machinetranslate/machinetranslate.org/events/wmt11.md

 title: WMT11
 end_date: '2011-07-31'
-future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT11</strong>) will take place in Edinburgh, United Kingdom from 30 to 31 July, 2011.
+future_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT11</strong>) will take place in Edinburgh, United Kingdom from 30 July to 31 July, 2011.
-past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT11</strong>) took place in Edinburgh, United Kingdom from 30 to 31 July, 2011.
+past_tense_opening_paragraph: The Workshop on Machine Translation (<strong>WMT11</strong>) took place in Edinburgh, United Kingdom from 30 July to 31 July, 2011.
 name: WMT11
 id: wmt11
 description: Workshop on Machine Translation